TigerClips1/ps4linux_disk_image_builder/README.md

 Thankes for reading and hope this help to make ps4 hdd diskimage file from your PC without using the slow PS4

 TODO:

-~~  1. add input to you can input  space diskimage file from the python script.~~

-~~  2. fix spelling error in the comments.~~

-    3. add Ftp and a progress bar to the.
+    1. add Ftp and a progress bar to the.

-    4. make the code easy to read and understand.
+    2. make the code easy to read and understand.

-    5. Make the 2 python script support windows 10/11 command interface.
+    3. Make the 2 python script support windows 10/11 command interface.